 Introduction

 Grazing lawns are short-grass communities with dense leafy swards that provide high quality forage for grazers (McNaughton, 1984).
 While high forage digestibility and rapid intake rates attract grazers to lawns (Verweij et al., 2006), lawns also require regular grazing to prevent taller grass species from invading and outcompeting short-statured lawn species for light (McIvor et al., 2005; Waldram et al., 2008; Hempson et al., 2019).
 Frequent grazing is thus essential to establish and maintain grazing lawns (McNaughton, 1984; McCaughley et al. 2018).
-However, frequent grazing can also lead to the loss of grass basal cover and a switch to annual species with sparse architectures with low forage value (Kelly & Walker, 1976; McNaughton, 1983; O’Connor, 1994).
+However, frequent grazing can also lead to the loss of grass basal cover and an increased abundance of annual species with sparse architectures with low forage value (Kelly & Walker, 1976; McNaughton, 1983; O’Connor, 1994).
 This ‘overgrazing’ can result in increased bare ground, soil erosion and run-off, and can be irreversible on human management timescales (van de Koppel et al., 1997).
-Thus while frequent grazing can promote grazing lawns and high quality forage for grazers (Mislevy et al. 1982), it can also lead to overgrazing and degradation of the grazing resource (Illius & O’Connor, 1999).A critical question is thus: ‘when does frequent grazing produce grazing lawns, and when does it lead to overgrazing?’
+Thus while frequent grazing can create grazing lawns with high quality forage for grazers under some environmental conditions (Mislevy et al. 1982), it can also lead to overgrazing and degradation of the grazing resource (Illius & O’Connor, 1999).
+This poses a problem for conservation and rangeland practitioners who seek to increase grazer numbers by creating grazing lawns in the systems they manage, as a critical question remains unanswered: ‘when does frequent grazing produce grazing lawns, and when does it lead to overgrazing?’

 Whether frequent grazing produces lawns or overgrazed conditions is important because they have generally opposite feedbacks on grazer population densities.
 Grazing lawns are principally a wet season forage resource due to their low standing biomass, and thus need to co-occur with adequate dry season forage reserves (Fynn 2012; Kleynhans et al., 2011; Verweij et al., 2006).
 Under these conditions, the benefits of lawns accrue largely via improved grazer recruitment rates, with pregnant and lactating females more rapidly regaining body condition lost during the dry season, with concomitant benefits to their offspring (Cingolani et al., 1998; Hempson, Illius et al., 2015).
 By contrast, and to some extent by definition (Mysterud, 2006), overgrazing degrades grazing systems by reducing the number of animals an area can support, due to year-round constraints on grazer nutrition from reduced forage quantity and possibly also forage quality (Ash et al., 1995; Illius & O’Connor, 1999).
-Consequently, without a clear understanding of the potential for an area to support grazing lawns, there is much risk in managing for grazing lawns by increasing grazing pressure0 locally.
+Consequently, without a clear understanding of the potential for an area to support grazing lawns, there is much risk in attempting to establish grazing lawns via promoting locally concentrated increases in grazing pressure e.g. by fencing, water point manipulation, mowing and nutrient additions (Cromsigt & Olff 2008), or fire-herbivory feedbacks (Archibald et al. 2005; Donaldson et al. 2018).